yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/04-remediations.md

 sysctl.
 You'll also notice that there is a controller set in the `ownerReferences` key in the metadata of the remediation.
 This object points to a **ComplianceCheckResult** object which contains further explanations about what was checked and why this remediation needs to be applied.
-We already examined the results in the previous chapter, so for this exercise, let's just just see what the check is about:
+We already examined the results in the previous chapter, so for this exercise, let's just see what the check is about:

 ```
 $ oc get compliancecheckresult rhcos4-e8-worker-sysctl-kernel-dmesg-restrict -o jsonpath="{.description}"
 Restrict Access to Kernel Message Buffer
-Unprivileged access to the kernel syslog can expose sensitive kernel
-address information.
+To set the runtime status of the kernel.dmesg_restrict kernel parameter, run the following command:

+$ sudo sysctl -w kernel.dmesg_restrict=1

+To make sure that the setting is persistent, add the following line to a file in the directory /etc/sysctl.d :

+kernel.dmesg_restrict = 1
 ```

 While this information is relevant, we might want to know more.
 This is where it's relevant to check the